Waleran de Beaumont, 1st Earl of Worcester: Civil war

 Waleran served with Geoffrey of Anjou at the siege of Rouen in 1143/4.
-During it he captured and burnt the suburb of Emendreville and the Church of St. Sever, where many of both sexes perished in the flames.
+During it he captured and burnt the suburb of Emendreville and the church of St. Sever, where many of both sexes perished in the flames.
 He consolidated his position as leader of the Norman nobility by a formal treaty with his cousin Robert du Neubourg, seneschal of Normandy.
 However, Waleran seems to have turned his mind to the French court at this time.

-In 1144–1145, he left France to be on a pilgrimage to Camino de Santiago.
+In 1144–1145, he left France to be on a pilgrimage on the Way of St James to Santiago de Compostela.
 In Easter 1146, he was at Vézelay for the preaching of the Second Crusade and attended the great assembly of magnates at Paris from April to June 1147 to meet the pope and Louis VII.
 On 29 June, he was joint leader of the Anglo-Norman crusaders on their rendezvous with Louis VII at Worms.
-He accompanied the crusades to Syria, (Note: It is unlikely that he participated in the Siege of Lisbon.) and its unfortunate conclusion before Damascus, where he also received criticism for his role there.
+He accompanied the crusades to Syria, (Note: It is unlikely that he participated in the Siege of Lisbon) and its unfortunate conclusion before Damascus, where he also received criticism for his role there.
 He seems to have left Palestine before King Louis, taking the sea voyage home.
 He was shipwrecked somewhere on his return, perhaps on the coast of Provence.
-He promised to build an abbey of Cistercians if he survived the wreck, and in due course he built the abbey of St Mary de Voto (of the Vow) or Le Valasse in fulfilment of his vow.
+He promised to build a Cistercian abbey if he survived the wreck, and in due course he built the abbey of St Mary de Voto (of the Vow) or Valasse Abbey in the present Gruchet-le-Valasse in fulfilment of his vow.